 -SUBTRACT the gorilla glue.
 I didn’t use a drop of glue on this project.

-STEP 3: Get to work (Build your frames: make your crossfit equipment come to life)
+STEP 3: Get to work (Build your frames)

 The rack can be scaled to the space you have available since the design is so simple.
 Just keep that in mind if you build one.
 I kept mine simple with minimal cutting so it was a little bit bigger than it had to be.
 I did not want to mess with cutting pipe and having to rethread it so my frames were built around the pipe.
 And of course like a majority of my crossfit equipment, it is rather study.